EQuimper/equimper.com/posts/setup-cors-in-firebase-functions.md

 yarn add cors
 ```

-After inside your `index.ts` file or whatever file where you import your function just import cors and initialize it.
+After inside your `index.ts` file or whatever file where you import your function just import CORS and initialize it.

 ```js
 import cors from 'cors'